cprov/build.snapcraft.io/README.md

 Next, run `npm update` to get the new dependencies locally.

-Finally, run `./node_modules/shonkwrap/shonkwrap` (I wish I was joking) to update the `npm-shrinkwrap.json` file with the new frozen dependency set.
+Finally, run `npm run shonkwrap` to update the `npm-shrinkwrap.json` file with the new frozen dependency set.
 The `shonkwrap` command wraps `npm shrinkwrap`, but removes the 'resolved' keys from the final shrinkwrapped file.